ShunSakurai/check_forbidden/README.md

 - Open the CSV files with Notepad.
 Rows are displayed merely as lines and the items are not separated, but at least they are displayed correctly
 - Download CSV openers like [OpenOffice](https://www.openoffice.org/product/calc.html) Calc

+If you open and overwrite the UTF-8 CSV file with Excel using another encoding, the encoding is changed and this program cannot open it.

 ## Features to come
 ### Working on
 - Make the code more [readable](http://www.amazon.com/dp/0596802293)